Germany · tool

 Where locals eat — best neighborhoods

-Historic center with iconic beer halls and traditional Bavarian restaurants.
+Historic and bustling, filled with traditional beer halls and classic Bavarian restaurants.

 Dietary notes